jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 }
 ```

-You can add an optional alternative branch:
+You can add an optional alternative branch with the `else` keyword:

 ```js
 if (x > 10) {